Lercher/CocoR/CSharp/Readme.md

   -> works as designed, was a bug in the grammar.
 One DE was listed for dbcode>lang, a second one for string>lang -> Fixed

+* errormessage "dbcode 'EN' not declared in 'lang'" points to token before the error -> Fixed

+* errormessage "dbcode 'SOMETHING' declared twice in 'domains'" points to token before the error -> Fixed